- Organic Red Reishi Mushroom Sawdust Spawn

 Red reishi (Ganoderma lucidum) is an edible medicinal mushroom known as “Ling Zhi” in China and “Reishi" or "Manetake” in Japan.
 It produces beautiful, reddish-brown, shelf-like fruiting bodies that are highly prized for their wellness properties.
 These mushrooms are great for enthusiast growers who have had some success growing other mushrooms.
 This is a species that is cultivated on logs commercially in Asia.

-NOTE: Red reishi (Ganoderma lucidum) is a species of reishi that only grows on hardwoods.
+NOTE: Red reishi (Ganoderma lucidum) will only grow on hardwoods.
 It will not grow on hemlock.

 - Red reishi sawdust spawn is recommended for outdoor use on logs.

 - Sawdust spawn is ideal for larger log projects of 10 or more logs.